You are currently viewing How to Plan an Aromatherapy Garden

 Things to Consider when setting up an Aromatherapy Garden

-• The type of soil in your garden
+• The type of soil you have

 • Your budget!